All Episodes

 All funded by a wealth tax.

-That's not wealth tax means comp that means legalized stealing.
+Wealth tax means that means legalized stealing.

 Because on average, the average person sees half their paycheck already go to government.

-And then if you happen to have saved some money, doesn't matter how much you save, whether you're rich or moderately rich or just financially comfortable, now they're going to come in post you paying your taxes, post what the law was at the time, and now they're going to legalize taking more of your money.
+And then if you happen to have saved some money, it doesn't matter how much you save, whether you're rich or moderately rich or just financially comfortable, now they're going to come in post you paying your taxes, post what the law was at the time, and now they're going to legalize taking more of your money.

-40% of the federal government.
+40% to the federal government.

 New York, you get 10%.